erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan-update.md

 3. **Dependency Management**:
    Proper dependency injection simplified testing and prevented circular dependencies.

+4. **Resource Lifecycle Management**:
+   Implementing proper initialization and shutdown methods significantly improved resource handling.

+5. **Statistics Gathering**:
+   Collecting metrics throughout service lifecycle provides valuable optimization insights.

-4. **Backward Compatibility**:
+6. **Backward Compatibility**:
    The progressive migration approach allowed maintaining functionality during refactoring.

-5. **Test-Driven Approach**:
+7. **Test-Driven Approach**:
    Creating tests while refactoring helped verify behavior preservation.

 ## Conclusion

 The refactoring to a service-oriented architecture has significantly improved the codebase structure, separation of concerns, testability, and maintainability.
-The project now follows Domain-Driven Design principles with clear service boundaries and proper dependency management.
+The project now follows Domain-Driven Design principles with clear service boundaries, proper dependency management, and comprehensive lifecycle management.

+With the addition of service lifecycle management, the application now properly initializes resources, tracks performance and usage statistics throughout operation, and ensures proper cleanup during shutdown.
+This enhancement improves resource utilization, provides valuable metrics for optimization, and prevents resource leaks.

-The remaining work focuses primarily on completing the test implementation and finalizing documentation.
-The core architectural refactoring is complete, with all utility functionality successfully migrated to the service layer.
+The remaining work focuses primarily on completing the test implementation, creating a centralized lifecycle manager, and finalizing documentation.
+The core architectural refactoring is complete, with all utility functionality successfully migrated to the service layer and all services now supporting proper lifecycle management.